 Love in the Time of Cholera

-Donnellon: "The film is set in the early 1900s in Colombia, South America, therefore I felt the sequence should not feel too digital and would have a hand painted oil painting feel to the rendering.
-The idea was to give a feeling of the colors and atmosphere of South America for the audience.
-The animation was a bit painstaking to produce as each frame of the beautifully rendered flowers had to move in a different way, rather than some mechanical animation."
+Paul Donnellon: “The film is set in the early 1900s in Colombia, South America, therefore I felt the sequence should not feel too digital so we created the hand-painted oil painting feel in the rendering.
+The idea was to give the audience a feeling of the colors and atmosphere of South America.
+The animation was a bit painstaking to produce as each frame of the beautifully rendered flowers had to move in a different way, rather than some mechanical animation.”

 “We had thought of creating some depth of field effects onto the final layers, but when we tried this it took away from the feeling that this was a flat canvas being painted on, so we scaled back."